 The Centre is staffed by a Director and a small team of administrators and faculty.
 All College students can access the facility, which includes classrooms, a computer laboratory, library/bookstore, multi- media room, distance learning facilities and a student centre.
-Selected courses are delivered via video-conferencing but most courses are taught in the classroom by full-time and adjunct faculty.
+Most courses are taught in the classroom or via blended learning.